 Sure.
 Fine.
 But the growth of college graduates alone can’t account for this shift in renter demographics.
-About a third (33.4%) of American adults have a bachelor’s degree today.
+About one-third (33.4 percent) of American adults have a bachelor’s degree today.
 That’s higher than the 28 percent we saw a decade ago, but still not enough to explain this explosion of better-educated renters.

 Double-Income-No-Kids.
 Anyone else find that acronym a bit obnoxious?
 I digress.